pohly/syncevolution/README.rst

    # B) Explicitly specify collections (from server documentation or --print-databases).
    #    The 'calendar' and 'addressbook' names are the ones expected by the sync config
-   #    above, additional sources can also be configured and/or the names can be changed.
+   #    above, additional datastores can also be configured and/or the names can be changed.
    syncevolution --configure \
                 username=123456 \
                 "password=!@#ABcd1234" \